Senior Program Officer Salary

 Pay Difference by Location

-With a pay rate for Senior Program Officers that is 99 percent greater than the national average, Seattle offers a comfortable salary for those in this profession.
-Senior Program Officers will also find cushy salaries in New York (+19 percent) and San Francisco (+10 percent).
-Senior Program Officers in Minneapolis report much lower salaries than the rest of the country — 42 percent below the national average — proving that residence is a major factor in overall pay.
-Below-median salaries also turn up in Boston and Washington (13 percent lower and 9 percent lower, respectively).
+For Senior Program Officers, Seattle provides a pay rate that is 99 percent greater than the national average.
+Senior Program Officers will also find cushy salaries in New York (+12 percent) and San Francisco (+9 percent).
+Senior Program Officers in Minneapolis make 42 percent less than the national average, proving that location is a major factor in pay.
+Not at the bottom but still paying below the median are employers in Boston and Washington (14 percent lower and 9 percent lower, respectively).